Sansi/StarRiver-Web-User-Manual/en/wizard.md

 ## Schedule Illumination Plan

 In this section, we will schedule illumination plan according to the given demands.
-Time-brigthtness schedule and scenario tools will be used for it.
+Time-brightness schedule and scenario tools will be used for it.
 Also, a contingency plan would be created as a backup for the schedule.

 Besides, a contingency plan is very useful for controllers that are offline in most of the time.
-Controllers run in `Auto` mode with the contingency plan instead of a regular scenario but acheiving the same goal.
+Controllers run in `Auto` mode with the contingency plan instead of a regular scenario but achieving the same goal.

 ### Add a Time-Brightness Schedule

-Select `Config` - `Time-Brightness Schedule`, and add 2 shedules as follows:
+Select `Config` - `Time-Brightness Schedule`, and add 2 schedules as follows:

 1. The first schedule, with brightness of  100 when on.